-- Improved service: Knowledge management also leads to better quality of service.
+Knowledge management also leads to better quality of service.
 Customers are more likely to receive the right answers faster, with no need to be put on hold or transferred to another agent.
-And, the value of superior customer service, of course, is According to Forrester Research, the higher a business scores on the Customer Experience Index, the higher are the chances of its customers buying more from it and remaining loyal to it.
+And, the value of superior customer service, of course, is enormous.
+According to Forrester Research, the higher a business scores on the Customer Experience (CX) Index, the higher are the chances of its customers buying more from it and remaining loyal to it.

-- Merging contact centers: This challenge is in many ways similar to outsourcing, in that, a large number of agents often need to be trained in areas that are completely unfamiliar to Knowledge management can enable the creation of a central repository for all knowledge required for both groups, ensuring a consistent approach to problem resolution.
+This challenge is in many ways similar to outsourcing, in that, a large number of agents often need to be trained in areas that are completely unfamiliar to them.
+KM can enable the creation of a central repository for all knowledge required for both groups, ensuring a consistent approach to problem resolution.

 The bottom line is that knowledge management is also a strategy, not just a tactic, and it is a set of business practices, not merely a technology.